 New technologies are being continuously invented.
 There is always some period of time before your organization even becomes aware of them.
 The recommended procedure is to monitor a broad set of information resources keeping an eye out for interesting new technologies.
 Once located the new technology is placed on your ‘Tracking List’.

 1 – Tracking

 Tracking involves a periodic (quarterly) review of new technologies at which time they can either be removed from the list, continue being tracked, or bumped to the educational level.
 The list of formally tracked technologies must be broadly circulated, enabling anyone to contribute or subscribe to the information flow.
-Criteria includes the level of importance, existence of viable use cases, availability of educational resources, and potential impact on your business.
+Criteria include the level of importance, the existence of viable use cases, availability of educational resources, and potential impact on your business.

 2 – Educational